2025 CONCERTS & Workshops

 SATURDAY 7TH JUNE, 8.45AM - UNIVERSITY CONCERT HALL & CLIFFS OF MOHER

-Bob Chilcott, in University Concert Hall, before performing together, conducted by Bob, at the stunning Cliffs of Moher.
+Singers enjoyed a fun rehearsal/workshop of a well-known song, led by world-renowned composer and conductor Bob Chilcott, in University Concert Hall, before performing together, conducted by Bob, at the stunning Cliffs of Moher.

-This is a unique opportunity to work with one of the worlds most acclaimed choral composers,
+This was a unique opportunity to work with one of the world’s most acclaimed choral composers, as well as to perform against the beautiful backdrop of the Cliffs!

 Hailed by The Observer as ‘a contemporary hero of British choral music,’ Bob has enjoyed a lifelong connection with singing and choirs.
 He sang in the choir of King’s College, Cambridge as a chorister and choral scholar, and in the vocal group The King’s Singers.
 He is Principal Guest Conductor of the BBC Singers and is conductor of the Birmingham University Singers.
 He has guest-conducted choirs in more than thirty countries.
 As a composer he has a large catalogue of music that reflects his broad view of musical styles and genres, including sacred music, jazz, and much more.